Meet Our Team

 Susan Russell, MSW, RSW, CPT

-Susan is a registered clinical Social Worker with the Ontario College of Social Workers and Social Service Workers, a Certified Play Therapist with the Canadian Association for Play Therapy and a foundational Level I Theraplay Practitioner.
-After completing an undergraduate degree in Social Development Studies at the University of Waterloo, she completed her Master of Social Work degree from the University of Toronto and a Post-Graduate Fellowship Certificate in Family Systems at C.M.
-Hincks Institute, currently known as SickKids Centre for Community Mental Health.
-She is also co-developer of a children’s anxiety program (2005) which incorporates components of yoga, CBT and expressive arts.
+Susan is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers.
+She holds an undergraduate degree in Social Development Studies at the University of Waterloo (1992), a Master of Social Work degree from the University of Toronto (1995) and a PostGraduate Fellowship Certificate in Family Systems at C.M.
+Hincks Institute, currently known as SickKids Centre for Community Mental Health (1996).
+Susan is a Certified Play Therapist with the Canadian Association for Play Therapy, a Foundational Level I Theraplay Practitioner and an EMDRIA Approved EMDR Trained clinician (EMDR Certification in progress).
+Susan is also a co-developer of a children’s anxiety program (2005) which incorporates components of yoga, CBT and expressive arts.

 Susan has over 25 years’ experience in a hospital outpatient clinic assessing and treating children and adolescents struggling with symptoms of depressed mood, anxiety, emotion dysregulation, suicide ideation, self-harm, trauma, grief and loss, separation and divorce, selective mutism, OCD, ADHD and ODD.
 She uses an eclectic evidence-based approach to therapy blending CBT, DBT, family, play, sand and attachment-based therapies, expressive arts and mindfulness techniques to help clients achieve their goals.